fonstok/jfMagnify/README.md

 * magnifiedZone: Area where you want the magnified element to live.
 The default are is set to '.magnify_glass'.
 * elementToMagnify: Identifies the element you want to magnify.
 The default class name is '.element_to_magnify'.

+## Options as Arguments
-## Options can be passed as arguments
+Oprions can be passed as arguments through the init function as an object.
 ```js
 $(".magnify").jfMagnify({
 	center: true,